Document Accessibility

 Updating Your Document from an Older Word Template

-If you have written your document using a Word template from before October 2025, use the instructions below to update your document.
-These instructions assume you are using our styles to format your content and refer to those style by name.
-If you are not using styles at all, we highly recommend you do so; without styles, you will need to manually update the formatting of your content piece by piece.
+These instructions assume you are using our "NDSU" styles to format your content and refer to those style by name; if your document does not have our styles, follow the instructions from either contributor on this page to import them into your document.
+If you are not using styles at all, we highly recommend you do so; without styles, you will need to manually set the formatting of your content piece by piece.
 (You are welcome to edit our pre-formatted styles to suit the conventions of your discipline or your personal taste, within the constraints of the Format Guidelines.)

 • Set all major heading styles to be outline level 1.